 For each ironwood tree with active infestation, general data was recorded including: Tree tag number, date of collection, GPS location, visual rating, site condition, height, DBH, altitude, geology characteristics, occurrence, root exposure, and collection area of termite ( i.e mud trail, above or below ground colonies).

 Subsequently, a minimum of 21 active termites (15 workers/6 soldiers) per tree were collected directly from the infestation site with a general aspirator and immediately transferred into vials with 10 mL of 95% and 70% ethyl alcohol.
 Each individual vial was labeled by tree number in the field, placed in a vial box, then placed on ice in a cooler.
 The vials were further processed through labeling by clinic number, then in a cardboard vial box with the lid closed and placed in the laboratory freezer.
-Sampling is continuing at this time.
-When 60 samples are collected they will be sent to Louisiana State University for species identification and analysis of gut contents.
+Sampling has been completed and 64 samples were sent to Louisiana State University for species identification and analysis of gut contents.

 Figure 1: Ironwood tree termite collection sites on Guam.